-The body is stainless steel with plastic parts only at the middle and the handle.
-It’s small enough to fit in the Aero Press, and that makes fit for traveling.
+The body is stainless steel with plastic parts only in the middle and the handle.
+It’s small enough to fit in the Aero Press, and that makes it fit for traveling.
 The ceramic conical burrs will do the grinding for you, and you can adjust the coarseness by using the clicks on the burr wheel as a guideline.
 There are 13 settings to explore here.

 Durable But Small

-One of the things that you have to bear with is the amount of grounds that Porlex can hold.
+One of the things that you have to bear with is the number of grounds that Porlex can hold.
 It can only take 20 grams, which are enough for almost two cups if you like it stronger.
 For dark roasted coffee, it will take close to a minute to grind for the French Press and over 90 seconds to make the espresso grade.